Gering grads go back to their elementary schools for graduation walk

-On Wednesday, Gering High School seniors got to go back to the start of their journeys toward graduation during the Graduation Walk.
+On Wednesday, Gering High School seniors got to go back to the start of their journeys in education during the graduation walk.

 At Northfield Elementary, Lucas Moravec walked through the halls of the school one last time as he prepares for graduation.
 Moravec said it was a surreal experience.

-“It feels like just yesterday, we’re going to class (at Northfield), and to see the kids coming up who are going to be in our place pretty soon.
-It’s a great feeling going through there and high fiving all of them.
+“It feels like just yesterday, we’re going to class (at Northfield)," he said, "and to see the kids coming up who are going to be in our place pretty soon — it’s a great feeling going through there and high-fiving all of them.
 They were pretty excited.”

 “I was only here for fifth and sixth grade, but walking through brought back memories,” he said.